xairy/raw-gadget/README.md

 Raw Gadget is intended for fuzzing and exploiting USB hosts or for proxying USB devices.

+## Limitations

+While Raw Gadget does support emulating a wide range of USB device types, it has a set of known limitations.

+Most notably, there is:

+- No support for isochronous transfers (see https://github.com/xairy/raw-gadget/issues/60);
+- No support for USB 3 SuperSpeed device emulation (see https://github.com/xairy/raw-gadget/issues/61);

+Both of these are not foundational limitations of the technology but rather just features missing from the implementation.
+They might addressed in the future.

+Also see [TODOs](#todo) for a list of other more minor missing features.

 ## USB Device Controllers

 Raw Gadget requires the user to provide the UDC device and driver names.